castillosebastian/castillocs/content/posts/documents_qa/index.en.md

   auto: false
 ---

-I developed a chatbot-like agent, using retrieval-augmented generation that combines a pre-trained seq2seq model with a dense document index.
+I developed a chatbot-like agent that utilizes Retrieval-Augmented Generation, integrating a pre-trained sequence-to-sequence model with a document database.
+This innovative synergy facilitates the creation of a question-answering application, which is capable of delivering contextually relevant and accurate responses by querying specific information.

 <!--more-->